Zjx402/Kea2/README.md

 - By the decorator `@precondition`, we specify the precondition --- when we are at the `Home` page.
 > In this case, the script will be invoked when we are at `Home` page by checking whether the widget `Home` exists.
-- In script body, we specify the interaction logic to guide Fastbot to reach the page `Privacy` by using UI test driver [uiautomator2](https://github.com/openatx/uiautomator2).
+- In script body, we specify the interaction logic (i.e., opening `Drawer`, clicking the option `Setting` and clicking `Privacy`) to guide Fastbot to reach the page `Privacy`.
+- By the decorator `@prob`, we specify the probability (50% in this example) to do the guidance when we are at the `Home` page.

 Just change the script in `quickstart2.py` to experience feat 2.